CiviWiki/OpenCiviWiki/README.md

 ## Requirements
-First Check Python is installed or not by typing in command line `python --version` if python is not installed, go to python wesite and download it then do below step
+First Check Python is installed or not by typing in command line `python --version` if python is not installed, go to python website and download it then do this >
 To install all required modules use the following command in project dir:
 `pip install -r requirements.txt`